duedil-ltd/mesos-docker-containerizer/README.md

 Images are specified using the `docker:///` URL scheme.
 For example use `docker:///ubuntu:13.04` to launch the 13.04 ubuntu docker image in your container.
 If you're using a custom private registry, you can specify the registry URL also by using `docker://my.registry.com/foo/bar:tag`.

+**Note: Unless you're using one of the pure-language mesos frameworks (not released yet) you'll need to ensure the docker image you use has a recent version of Mesos installed.
+This is to allow running executors to gain access to the Mesos native libraries.**

 ```proto
 message TaskInfo {
   ...